 Ashley Addiction Treatment in Havre de Grace, Maryland provides on-site detox with comprehensive access to medical care.
 However, detox is only the beginning of your journey to lasting recovery.
 You need cocaine rehab to gain the support, education, skills, and insights you need for lasting recovery.

-Ashley Addiction Treatment provides four core substance abuse programs, including:
+Ashley Addiction Treatment provides three core substance abuse programs, including:

 At Ashley Addiction Treatment, you enjoy benefits of amenities that include yoga, acupuncture, fitness equipment in the wellness center, massage, personal trainers, and 24-hour food access.
 The facility provides dietary, laundry and house cleaning services for you.
 You have these amenities available to you so you focus solely on your recovery.